expo/expo/docs/pages/guides/color-schemes.md

 ## Configuration

-Both managed and bare projects for iOS and Android require additional configuration to support switching between light and dark mode.
+All native iOS and Android apps require additional configuration to support switching between light and dark mode.
 No additional configuration is required for web.

-### Managed projects
+### Using Prebuild

 Configure your supported appearance styles in **app.json** / **app.config.js** with the `userInterfaceStyle` key.
 You can also configure specific platform to support different appearance styles by setting either `android.userInterfaceStyle` or `ios.userInterfaceStyle` to preferred value.